sysid/snipsync/README.md

 ## How does it work?
-- Creates a `user.xml` live template file for intelij IDE form UltiSnip sources.
+- Creates/updates a `user.xml` live template file for intelij IDE from UltiSnip sources.
 - Overwrites existing `user.xml`.
 - Interprets UltiSnips syntax `${1}/${1:name}` as Tabstop (variable to replace) and `$1` (without brackets) as Mirror.